By: Nabeelah (fourth year, Biology, Psychology, Neuroscience & Behaviour)

 I always recommend getting enough sleep and sticking to a functional sleep schedule.
 But I also realize that sometimes you may find yourself up late and need a place to study.
 Maybe you’re bored with your room, maybe your roommate is trying to sleep or whatever your reason is; if you find yourself looking for a study spot late at night make sure to consider these options.

-Firstly, if you have access to one, don’t sleep (pun intended) in the residence study rooms.
+Firstly, if you have access to one, don’t sleep (pun intended) on the residence study rooms.
+This is a great option to get some late-night studying done.

 Tip: These options will be your most convenient and will be open for you 24/7.